mattcoding4days/Riker/README.md

 ## Installation Process

 * I have tried to automate the installation process, and make it as simple as possible
-    - First, everything is ran through the make file.
     - install.py handles all the dirty work
-    - DO NOT run install.py directly, it is called indirectly by make
-    - Riker uses pyinstaller to compile the project to bytecode and install
+    - riker uses pyinstaller to compile down to bytcode
-    - The virtual env is activated, pip installs 3rd party modules from requirments.txt from the Makefile
+    - this produces one binary, that is faster and simple

 ### Riker supports Unicode, You will need a patched Nerdfont to see all the fancy symbols
 [Here is a link to a nice Nerdfont](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/SourceCodePro/Regular/complete/Sauce%20Code%20Pro%20Nerd%20Font%20Complete.ttf)